tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list Clients
+1. User requests to list Clients.
-2. FitEgo shows a list of Clients
+2. FitEgo shows a list of Clients.
-3. User requests to tag a specific Client from the list
+3. User requests to tag a specific Client from the list.
-4. FitEgo changes the Client's current tag(s) according to the specified details Use case ends.
+4. FitEgo changes the Client's current tag(s) according to the specified details.
+    Use case ends.

 **Extensions**